 Susan began her legal practice as a human rights lawyer representing refugees seeking political asylum.
 She took on the hardest of cases involving gays, minorities, and women, winning asylum for more than 90 percent of her clients.
 Her work as an asylum attorney writing and arguing appeals before the Ninth Circuit, coupled with her desire to help people, enabled her to make a smooth transition into representing homeowners against lenders in bankruptcies and foreclosures.
 Susan also leverages the power of the written word with skills honed during her six years writing asylum appeals to the Ninth Circuit as an asylum attorney.

-I love to help people stay in their homes and fight against bank corruption.
+I help people stay in their homes and fight bank corruption.